Maelstroms38/django-book/chapter-4.md

     authors = DjangoFilterConnectionField(AuthorNode)
 ```

-With the above snippet, we are reusing the `BookFilter`, and creating two new lists: `book` and `author`.
+With the above snippet, we are reusing the `BookFilter`, and creating two new lists for `books` and `authors`.

 1. For each `DjangoObjectType`, we add a unique node.
 With Django and Graphene, we are also utilizing cursor-based pagination, provided by [Relay](https://relay.dev/docs/en/graphql-server-specification.html).